geojacobm6/angular-onedrive-picker/README.md

     Don't forgot ot replace APP_ID with appkey which get from onedrive app console    https://account.live.com/developers/applications

- 2. Include the dropbox-picker as a dependency for your app
+ 2. Include the onedrive-picker as a dependency for your app

       angular.module('myApp', ['onedrive-picker'])